IEvangelist/blazorators/src/Blazor.SpeechSynthesis.WebAssembly/README.md

 ## Get started

-After the NuGet package is added as a reference, call the `AddSpeechSynthesisServices` method to register the `IStorageService` service type.
+After the NuGet package is added as a reference, call the `AddSpeechSynthesisServices` method to register the `ISpeechSynthesisService` type.

 ```csharp
 using Microsoft.AspNetCore.Components.Web;